25 Killer Tools and Apps Specifically for Ecommerce Pros

-In the last year, I’ve gone under the hood of over 20+ ecommerce retailers ranging from $500k in sales to over $150 million.
-While I’m poking around under there I get exposed to many different tools and apps.
+Over the past few years, I’ve gone under the hood of over 100+ ecommerce retailers ranging from $500k in sales to over $150 million.
+While I’m poking around under there I get exposed to many different apps and tools for ecommerce businesses.
 Some of them are good, most of them are bad.
 The good ones I’ve added to my toolbox.

 Here are 20+ apps and tools I recommend and use on a regular basis.

 Capture More Leads:

 This is a space that’s in dire need of some better players.
 Klaviyo is currently improving their opt-in tool and I know from my discussions with them they’re planning on making it best in class.
 In the meantime, here are some options…